jmmills/docker-plenv-base/README.md

 What is this for?
 =================

-Mostly?
+Honestly?
 Mostly for me.
 Maybe it could be for you?
 You can use this to test module dependancy pull-in from CPAN, or build a perl development and/or integration and/or testing environment around it.
 I'm not quite sure what it will be good for yet, other than allowing me to quickly pull down a copy of the latest stable perl in a runnable environment rather quickly.